PikeMcGillLab/predictLesions/README.txt

 	o	Thermal Dose Maps
 		~	Image of the thermal dose of the patient's brain.
-		~	Thermal dose is measured in cumulative equivalent minutes at 43 celcius (CEM43) ~	See /Volumes/Pikelab/MTaylor/MRgFUS_Report.pdf for more information on CEM43 ~ 	Default Names:
+		~	Thermal dose is measured in cumulative equivalent minutes at 43 celcius (CEM43) ~	See /Volumes/Pikelab/MTaylor/MRgFUS_Report.pdf and /Volumes/Pikelab/MTaylor/MRgFUS_presentation for more information on CEM43
+		~	A good paper for CEM43 is: Basic principles of thermal dosimetry and thermal thresholds for tissue damage from hyperthermia, by Dewhirst.
+See DOI: doi: 10.1080/0265673031000119006 or pubmed ID: 12745972
+		~ 	Default Names:
 			> 	TODO NOTE: THESE NAMES SHOULD BE CHANGED TO IntraOp-CEM43-TMap#-Sonication#.nii.gz, PreOp-CEM43-TMap#-Sonication#.nii.gz
 			>	IntraOp-CEM240-#-Sonication_#.nii.gz